Beef Bourguignon

 Return the beef to the pot, evenly spacing out the pieces.

 Carefully pour the hot liquid into a fat separator, saving the vegetables.
-Discard the fat and return the meat juices to the dutch oven with the vegetables.
+Discard the fat and return the meat juices with the vegetables.

-If desired, thicken with all-purpose flour or corn starch.
+If desired, thicken with all-purpose flour or roux.

 Carefully return the beef pieces and bring to a simmer on the stove top for another 5 to 10 minutes.